ImaEntity/Staxus/README.md

 - Windows
 - imdisk
 - bexlink (can be found on my profile)
-(As of now bexlink is not required, but will be in the future.)
+(not required yet, but will be in the future)
-- x86_64-w64-mingw32-gcc
+- a version of gcc that can compile to efi applications